¡Ay Carmela!: Production

-Made in 1990, ¡Ay Carmela! was director Carlos Saura’s twenty-third, feature-length film and, in his own words, the first in which he was able to treat the subject of the Civil War with any kind of humour: "I would have been incapable a few years ago of treating our war with humour… but now it is different, for sufficient time has passed to adopt a broader perspective, and here there is no doubt that by employing humour it is possible to say things that it would be more difficult, if not impossible, to say in another way".
+Principal photography began from 26 September 1989 to 25 November 1989.

+Made in 1990, ¡Ay Carmela! was director Carlos Saura’s twenty-third, feature-length film.
 In Saura's earlier films, allusions to the war and to its consequences were characterized by violence and brutality, and if there was any humour at all it was grim and ironic.
-Despite the fact that the action in ¡Ay Carmela! is set fully in the War, Saura's treatment of it employs comic effects, including farce.
+Of ¡Ay Carmela! he said, "I would have been incapable a few years ago of treating our war with humour… but now it is different, for sufficient time has passed to adopt a broader perspective, and here there is no doubt that by employing humour it is possible to say things that it would be more difficult, if not impossible, to say in another way".

 The film is based on the play of the same name by the Valencian dramatist, José Sanchís Sinisterra.
 The play was a success in Spain and was translated to English and staged in London.
 The play focuses entirely on the two principal characters, Carmela and Paulino, and tells their story largely in flashback.
 When it begins, Paulino is alone and depressed, for Carmela is already dead, the victim of a fascist bullet at their last performance as variety artist.
 In the first part of the play Carmela returns as a ghost to converse with Paulino, blaming him for all that has happened, and in the second part evokes in detail the fatal performance.
 The play contains only two characters and a single setting.
-Saura adapted the play with the help of scriptwriter Rafael Azcona who had worked with him many times before but with whom he had broken in 1975 prior to the making of Cria Cuervos.
+Saura adapted the play with the help of scriptwriter Rafael Azcona, who had worked with him many times before but with whom he had broken in 1975 before making Cria Cuervos.